-Basis for Qualified Conclusion
+Basis for qualified conclusion

-As explained in Note 4(3), the financial statements of certain insignificant consolidated subsidiaries and supplementary disclosures in Note 13 were not reviewed by independent auditors.
-Those statements reflect total assets of \$911,582 thousand and \$738,404 thousand, constituting 8% and 5% of the consolidated total assets, and total liabilities of \$64,972 thousand and \$58,682 thousand, constituting 4% and 2% of the consolidated total liabilities as at June 30, 2020 and 2019, respectively, and total comprehensive loss of (\$50,160) thousand, (\$54,748) thousand, (\$99,748) thousand and (\$95,129) thousand, constituting (11%), 506%, (30%) and (35%) of the consolidated total comprehensive income for the three-month and six-month periods then ended, respectively.
+As explained in Note 4(3), the financial statements of certain insignificant consolidated subsidiaries and supplementary disclosures of Note 13 were not reviewed by independent auditors.
+Those statements reflect total assets of \$18,301 thousand and \$911,582 thousand, constituting -% and 8% of the consolidated total assets, and total liabilities of \$4,234 thousand and \$64,972 thousand, constituting -% and 4% of the consolidated total liabilities as at June 30, 2021 and 2020, respectively, and total comprehensive income (loss) of \$575 thousand, (\$50,160) thousand, \$240 thousand and (\$99,748) thousand, constituting (2%), (11%), -% and (30%) of the consolidated total comprehensive income for the three-month and six-month periods then ended, respectively.

-Qualified Conclusion
+Qualified conclusion

-Except for the adjustments to the consolidated financial statements, if any, as might have been determined to be necessary had the financial statements of certain insignificant subsidiaries and supplementary disclosures in Note 13 been reviewed by independent auditors, that we might have become aware of had it not been for the situation described above, based on our reviews, nothing has come to our attention that causes us to believe that the accompanying consolidated financial statements do not present fairly, in all material respects, the consolidated financial position of the Group as at June 30, 2020 and 2019, and its consolidated financial performance for the three-month and six-month periods then ended and its consolidated cash flows for the six-month periods then ended in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and International Accounting Standard 34, "Interim Financial Reporting" as endorsed by the Financial Supervisory Commission.
+Except for the adjustments to the consolidated financial statements, if any, as might have been determined to be necessary had the financial statements of certain insignificant subsidiaries and supplementary disclosures of Note 13 been reviewed by independent auditors as described in the Basis for qualified conclusion section above, based on our reviews, nothing has come to our attention that causes us to believe that the accompanying consolidated financial statements do not present fairly, in all material respects, the consolidated financial position of the Group as at June 30, 2021 and 2020, and its consolidated financial performance for the three-month and six-month periods then ended and its consolidated cash flows for the six-month periods then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed by the Financial Supervisory Commission.